Luís F. S. Marques

 IMG_4873.jpg

 I’m advised by Dmitry Berenson!
-I am interested in the algorithmic foundations of decision-making under uncertainty, with a focus on settings where: (i) available models are not sufficiently accurate nor calibrated, (ii) data is costly, sparse or corrupted, and (iii) few assumptions might be made about the data-generating process.
-My goal is to construct systems capable of resilient, provably safe operation in low-structure settings.
+I am interested in the algorithmic foundations of decision-making under uncertainty, with a focus on settings where: (i) available models are not sufficiently accurate nor calibrated, (ii) data is sparse or corrupted, and (iii) few assumptions can be made about the data-generating process.
+My goal is to construct systems capable of resilient, provably safe operation in low-structure environments.

 Some time ago in a rainy place far, far away, I obtained an M.Eng. in Aeronautical Engineering @ Imperial College London.
 There, I collaborated with Panagiotis Angeloudis on safety for learned autonomous vehicles policies, and with Yiannis Demiris on modeling multi-material food manipulation interactions for assistive feeding.